upthewaterspout/jpf-gradle/README.md

 This is a gradle plugin that makes it easier to use [Java Path Finder](https://babelfish.arc.nasa.gov/trac/jpf) (JPF), install it, from within a gradle project, without having to install JPF our configure a jpf.properties with your projects classpath.

-This plugin is in the early stages of development.

 ##Usage
 Add this this plugin in your gradle build using the [configuration](https://plugins.gradle.org/plugin/com.github.upthewaterspout.jpf) from plugins.gradle.org.